PostHog/posthog.com/contents/tutorials/funnels.md

 Funnels can have as many steps as you like, and reveal both what percentage of **unique users** are converting from one step to another, and which users do or don't convert.

-Creating an onboarding or sign-up funnel is one of the first things most PostHog users do, but there are plenty of other uses, such as:
+Creating an onboarding or sign-up funnel is one of the first things most PostHog users do, but there are plenty of other uses, such as measuring the:

 * Percentage of users paid for a subscription once the free trial ended
 * Conversion rate from your cheaper plan to your more expensive plan
 * Percentage of users that actually used the product after signing up
 * Number of active users that tried the newest beta feature

-Funnels are also useful for interrograting complicated processes, such as a feature that requires extensive setup, or a sign up process that requires a lot of information.
+Funnels are also useful for interrogating complicated sign up processes, or a features that require extensive setup.

 Setting up a funnel can help you figure out _exactly_ where users drop out of the process, so you can improve that step to make sure that users complete the funnel, even if it is a "long" one.

 ## Step 1: Create your funnel